-I’ve returned to the same coffee shop where I was a few months ago when I noticed that my email had been hijacked/hacked.
+I’ve returned to the same coffee shop where I was a few months ago, where I noticed my email had been hijacked/hacked.
 This time, I’m using my phone, but the last time, when I noticed the hack, I was using my computer and doing email over an open-internet, free Wi-Fi network.

 Do you think that could be the source of the problem or just a coincidence?
 I’m still afraid to do email from here.

 It definitely could have been.
-Unfortunately, it’s hard to say for sure, and it could have been something else unrelated.
+Unfortunately, it’s hard to say for sure; it could have been something else.

 As we can’t really diagnose the past, let’s look ahead instead.

-It can be absolutely safe to send and receive email from a coffee shop, or any other location that provides unsecured or “open” Wi-Fi.
+It can be safe to send and receive email, or even other tasks, in a coffee shop or other location providing unsecured or “open” Wi-Fi.
 In fact, I do it all the time.

-But you do have to follow some very important practices to ensure your safety.
+But to ensure your safety, you do have to follow some very important practices.